Ohio Security Deposit Law 2026: 30-Day Return, Interest & Double Damages

 Deducting for pre-existing damage: Document the property's condition at move-in to avoid this issue

-Missing the 30-day deadline: Even valid deductions may be forfeited if you don't act promptly
+Missing the 30-day deadline: Even valid deductions become harder to defend if you don't act promptly

 Required Documentation and Best Practices